 What Can Cause Problems When Making Decisions in Marriage?

-It is great when you are both on the same page, but what about when you strongly disagree or just can find a compromise?
-This can pose a challenge in any long-term relationship.
+It is great when you are both on the same page, but what about when you strongly disagree or just can't find a compromise?
+This poses a challenge in any long-term relationship.
 Here are a few tips for when you can't seem to come to an agreement about an important decision.